Buildooor Research Brief -- May 2026

 ClockObservable Mechanism2025-2026 Evidence

-Usage clockFree, low-cost, and premium tiers meter the same capability differentlyChatGPT Free/Go/Plus/Pro and Claude Free/Pro/Max now form clear discrimination ladders
+Usage clockFree, low-cost, and premium tiers meter the same capability differentlyChatGPT Free/Go/Plus/Pro now meter GPT-5.5 with fallback to mini; Claude Free/Pro/Max meter Sonnet and Opus access differently

 These clocks interact.
-Release resets the baseline, price pushes capability downmarket, usage tiers sort willingness to pay, and retirement forces migration.
+Release resets the baseline, price separates workhorse from premium, usage tiers sort willingness to pay, and retirement forces migration.

-The better phrase is not "AI is chaotic."
-It is "AI now reprices categories at frontier-lab tempo."
-That is the closest software has come to market microstructure thinking.
+The better phrase: "AI now reprices categories at frontier-lab tempo."
+Software has never been closer to market microstructure thinking.

 2. The Release Clock Now Resets Categories Faster Than Roadmaps Can Digest

 The most visible source of compression is the release clock itself.
 OpenAI and Anthropic are no longer shipping isolated annual tentpole models.
 They are updating consumer defaults, developer-facing models, plan structures, and replacement guidance in a rolling sequence.
-The effect is not just faster innovation.
-It is faster baseline invalidation.
+The effect is faster baseline invalidation, not just faster innovation.

 Table 2.
 OpenAI and Anthropic Release / Reset Cadence